In the land of the rising sun, Super Formula has always branded itself as a feeder series to Formula One.

 2003 saw Firman finally get his opportunity to drive in Formula One, as he joined Giancarlo Fisichella at Jordan.

 Over the course of the season, the Irishman experienced rotten luck with reliability and suffered a suspension failure during the 2003 Brazilian Grand Prix, which Fisichella would go on to famously win.

-A rear wing failure at around 150mph briefly knocked Firman unconscious and consequently put him on the side lines for two races with a concussion and a fractured heel.
+A rear wing failure at around 150mph briefly knocked Firman unconscious.
+This put him on the side lines for two races with a concussion and a fractured heel.

-At the end of the season, Firman lost his seat to Giorgio Pantano for 2004 and after a one-year sabbatical, he returned to Japan and raced for Aguri Suzuki’s ARTA outfit in Super GT.
+At the end of the season, Firman lost his seat to Giorgio Pantano for 2004.
+After taking a one-year sabbatical, he returned to Japan and raced for Aguri Suzuki’s ARTA outfit in Super GT.

-During his nine-year spell with the team, Firman would win the 2007 GT500 title alongside Daisuke Ito in a Honda NSX and retired from racing at the end of the 2013 season.
+During his nine-year spell with the team, Firman would win the 2007 GT500 title alongside Daisuke Ito in a Honda NSX.
+He then retired from racing at the end of the 2013 season.

-Since then, Firman has gone on to run a British engineering company based near Snetterton, in his home county of Norfolk.
+Firman now runs a British engineering company based near Snetterton, in his home county of Norfolk.